Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules

 \section{Enhancement of Zeeman-doublet spin relaxation}

-In this section, we show that the process of spin-flip tunneling investigated here affects electron spin not only during the transition, but has impact also on the stationary electron located in one of the QDs, which leads to additional channel of spin relaxation in the Zeeman doublet.
+In this section, we show that the process of spin-flip tunneling investigated here affects electron spin not only during the transition but has also an impact on the stationary electron located in one of the QDs, which leads to an additional channel of spin relaxation in the Zeeman doublet.